 “What they found when testing the water [in the 1990s] was that some of the wells had high uranium content.
 You’re not to use that water to drink,” [Chief Jean-Guy Whiteduck of Kitigan Zibi] told me.
 “Most people are using bottled water to cook and to drink.
 They don’t feel secure because you take the water, it looks clean, but it’s got uranium above the norms.”

-Yesterday the National Observer reported
+In 2018, the National Observer reported

 on the Do Not Consume advisory that has been in place in the Kitigan Zibi community for two decades.
 Kitigan Zibi is “in Western Quebec, less than two hours away from Parliament Hill and Canada's capital region.
 And yet, when it comes to basic human rights such as access to clean drinking water, [60-year-old Mohawk grandmother and traditional medicine keeper Sandra Diabo] says “it feels like a struggle every day of existence.”

 "We have 93 different communities under 133 different boil water advisories across the country.
 [Serpent River First Nation] Chief Isadore Day has called for within five years there should be zero, and I've told the Chief and I've told First Nations many times, we agree with that, and a Canadian government led by me will address this as a top priority because it's not right in a country like Canada that this has gone on for far too long."
 This was Justin Trudeau’s commitment just before he was voted in as prime minister in October 2015.
 The Liberals offered similar promises in 2019.

 The Council of Canadians is supporting teachers who are educating young people about the lack of clean water in First Nations.
 The Council created this water drop